Geometric Langlands for Irregular Theta Connections and Epipelagic Representations: Epipelagic Langlands parameters

 For (i), any vector in $\Lg$ fixed by the wild inertia commutes with $X$, thus is in the Cartan subalgebra $\Lie(\cT_X)$.
 The elements in $\Lie(\cT_X)$ that are further fixed by the tame generator must be zero, since the action of tame generator is elliptic. \end{proof}

+\begin{rem} In \cite[Proposition 5.2]{YunEpipelagic}, Yun proved the cohomological rigidity of the eigenvalue of epipelagic automorphic datum, assuming (i), (ii) in the Proposition \ref{p:epipelagic L parameter}.
+Thus we can now remove the assumptions in Yun's proof, obtaining an independent proof of cohomological rigidity from the one in \cite{Chen}. \end{rem}

 In \cite{FuGuEuler}, Fu and Gu computed the Euler characteristic of $\cE_\phi^{\mathrm{St}}$, where $G$ is a classical group, and $\mathrm{St}$ is the standard representation of $\LG$.
-From the isomorphism $\nabla^X\simeq\cE_\phi$, we deduce the following de Rham analog of the part of \cite[Theorem 1.2, Theorem 1.3]{FuGuEuler} satisfying our assumption of the stable grading: \begin{prop} Let $G$ be of type $B_n$, $C_n$, or $D_n$.
+From the isomorphism $\nabla^X\simeq\cE_\phi$, we deduce the following de Rham analog of the part of \cite[Theorem 1.2, Theorem 1.3]{FuGuEuler} under our assumptions on the stable grading: \begin{prop} Let $G$ be of type $B_n$, $C_n$, or $D_n$.
 Then we have

 \end{prop} \begin{proof} From \cite[Lemma 3.1]{FuGuEuler}, $-\chi_c(\cE_\phi^\mathrm{St})=\mathrm{Irr}_\infty(\cE_\phi^\mathrm{St})$.
 By Proposition \ref{p:theta conn at infty}.(iii), $\mathrm{Irr}_\infty(\cE_\phi^\mathrm{St})$ is the number of nonzero eigenvalues of regular semisimple element $X$ on $\mathrm{St}$ divided by $m$.
 For $G$ of type $B_n$ or $C_n$, regular semisimple elements have $2n$ nonzero eigenvalues on $\mathrm{St}$.
 For $G$ of type $D_n$, regular semisimple elements have $2n-2$ or $2n$ nonzero eigenvalues on $\mathrm{St}$.
 The statement follows. \end{proof}